 However, keep in mind that repeated use of antibiotics can wreak havoc on your microbiome.
 In other words, antibiotics don’t know the difference between the healthy and the “bad” bacteria, and kill all the bacteria.
 When your microbiome is in a weakened state, you’re more susceptible to a recurring UTI, and other vulvaginal health issues like a yeast infection or bacterial vaginosis.

-Both antibiotics and over the counter medication are options to treat a UTI, but as previously mentioned, they may do more harm than healing if you repeatedly use them.
+While antibiotics and over the counter medication are viable options to treat a UTI, they may do more harm than healing if you repeatedly use them.
 For minor UTIs, the body can often resolve the issue on its own.
+And of course, the best medicine is prevention.

-Studies have confirmed that cranberries contain proanthocyanidins (PACs), which help keep bacteria from sticking to the lining of the bladder.
+Kind of.
+Studies have confirmed that cranberries contain cranberries contain proanthocyanidins (PACs), which help keep bacteria from sticking to the lining of the bladder.
 Plus, there’s no harm in drinking more liquid to get that urine flowing.
-Just be sure to look for organic cranberry juice options with as little added sugar as possible.
-Drinking lots of water will also help your body flush the infection out faster.
+Just be sure to look for organic cranberry juice with no added sugar.
+Drinking lots adequate amounts of water will also help your body "flush" the infection out faster.

-As far as easing symptoms, pain and burning can certainly be relieved by a touch of SALVE externally around the vulva.
-And pelvic pain’s worst enemy is a couple of drops of TINCTURE in your evening tea.
+As far as easing symptoms, pain and burning can certainly be relieved by a touch of Salve externally around the vulva.
+And pelvic pain’s worst enemy is a couple of drops of Tincture in your herbal tea.

 How can I prevent a UTI?